List of equipment of the Australian Army: Aircraft

 The Army is replacing its fleet of ARH Tiger attack and MRH-90 Taipan utility helicopters earlier than planned.

 The ARH Tiger was scheduled to receive a A$1–2 billion mid-life upgrade in the late 2010s and was planned to be operated into the 2030s.
 The 2016 Defence White Paper stated the Tiger would be replaced in the mid-2020s and cancelled the mid-life upgrade instead the Tiger is to receive a A$500–750 million upgrade.
 In January 2021, under LAND 4503 Phase 1 the government announced that the Army will purchase 29 Boeing AH-64E Apache Guardian to replace the 22 Tigers from 2025.
+In June 2021, the US approved a Foreign Military Sale of AH-64E Apache attack helicopters to Australia.
+In September 2025, the first two AH-64E Apaches were delivered to the Army.

 In January 2014, the Army commenced retiring the fleet of 34 S-70A-9 Black Hawks from service and had planned for this to be completed by June 2018 to be replaced by 41 MRH-90 Taipans.
 The Chief of Army delayed the retirement of 22 Black Hawks until 2021 for the 6th Aviation Regiment due to issues operating the MRH-90 in a special operations role.
 On 10 December 2021, the Black Hawk was retired from service.
-On the same day, amid issues with the MRH-90 Taipans the Australian government announced that they would be replaced by up to 40 UH-60M Black Hawks.
+On the same day, amid issues with the MRH-90 Taipans the Australian government announced that they would be replaced by UH-60M Black Hawks.
 The MRH-90 was planned to be retired in 2037.
+In August 2022, the US approved a Foreign Military Sale of 40 UH-60Ms to Australia.
+In January 2023, the Army announced under LAND4507 Phase 1 the acquisition of 40 UH-60Ms with deliveries commencing in 2023.
+In September 2023, the MRH-90 was retired from service earlier than originally planned following a fatal crash in July 2023 during Exercise Talisman Sabre in which four Australian Army aircrew lost their lives; this followed a previous, emergency ditching in March 2023, in waters off Jervis Bay due to an engine failure (likely caused by a software issue).
+The MRH-90 had been planned to be retired in December 2024.
+The first UH-60Ms were delivered in July 2023.

+In 2021, the Army leased 2 AgustaWestland AW139s from Toll for the 5th Aviation Regiment under an Army Commercial Helicopter program due to issues with the MRH90 Taipan.
+The AW139s were to be used for aircrew training, exercises and civil emergency response.
+In 2023, the Army leased another AW139 from Toll for the 5th Aviation Regiment.
+In 2024, the Australian government announced that it would lease 5 H135T3 helicopters from the United Kingdom Ministry of Defence for five years to maintain "essential training requirements" for Army pilots.
+The helicopters designated Juno HT.1s in the UK will be based at the Oakey Army Aviation Centre.
+In December 2024, the Army commenced operating the H135s which replaced the 3 AW139s leased from Toll in Quarter 2, 2025.